terence-bonhomme/rnyt/README.md

   - follow the chronological order
   - the child notes with a timestamp are inserted before child notes without a timestamp
 - the child notes are linked to the current chapter, you can change it into RemNote
-- be careful about the focus
-  - check the keyboard switch
-  - plugin in inline mode have issues, because RemNote takes the focus again and again, until you reload the tab
-  - RemNote won't let you use your keyboard into the plugin if you click on a sibbling rem : reload the tab
-  - if you edit the child rems : fold these after
 - show one plugin at a time to avoid duplicates
 - in the settings
   - only change the numbers